stassev/QSL_Squasher/options.rst

 .. c:macro:: CALCULATE

-   The code calculates the squashing factor values when ``CALCULATE`` is set to ``QSL`` (default).
-When set to ``FIELD_LINE_LENGTH``, it calculates the length of the field lines passing through each sampled point.
-The code does not do refinements in the latter case, as those are unnecessary for the field-line length map (as long as the initial grid sampling is fine enough to resolve the connectivity domains of interest).
-When calculating field-line lengths, the code reuses the same infrastructure as when calculating the squashing factor values.
-Thus, one has to go through the same post-processing pipeline, irrespective of the option set by ``CALCULATE``.
+   The code calculates the local and global quantities associated with the transverse eigenvalues of the gradient of the normalized magnetic field when ``CALCULATE`` is set to ``TRANSVERSE_EIGENVALUES`` (default).
+As part of the output, the code will generate numerous .dat files containing the local quantities associated with the transverse eigenvalues.
+Those are post-processed by the python script and are output into the VTK files.
+When set to ``QSL``, the code calculates the squashing factor of the field lines passing through each sampled point.
+One has to go through the same post-processing pipeline, irrespective of the option set by ``CALCULATE``.

+.. c:macro:: RHO_Z

+   When ``CALCULATE`` is set to ``TRANSVERSE_EIGENVALUES``, one can set several options for how the squeezing rate is calculated by setting ``RHO_Z`` to one of ``OPT1_LAMBDA``, ``OPT2_LAMBDA`` and ``SYMM_LAMBDA``.
+   For the first two, see the equations for options 1 and 2 for :math:`\rho_{\mathcal{Z}}` in Section 2.2.3 of [Coiling]_.
+For the third (symmetrized) option, see Section 4.5 of the same paper.

 .. c:macro:: n(x|y|z)_init